struct/Nerve/README.markdown

     To learn more about Ragweed, read this: http://chargen.matasano.com/chargen/2009/8/27/ruby-for-pentesters-the-dark-side-i-ragweed.html

     Nerve is a dynamic tracing tool for native x86 code.
-I wrote it specifically to get an idea of how much code coverage my fuzzers were getting.
-It has other uses as a basic dynamic hit tracer as well.

     Nerve showcases the best part about Ragweed: cross platform debugging.
 I originally wrote Nerve as a small Ragweed script that kept stats on the functions my fuzzers were triggering in my target process.
-This helped me gauge what code paths my fuzzer was reaching and which ones it wasn't.
-It only took a few hours to make it work on all Ragweed supported platforms, and since then I have used it more than once.
-Hopefully the code will help other people write better Ragweed tools.
-I do plan to keep Nerve updated with newer features such as better output.
-I have some utility scripts on the way that help generate the breakpoint files required by Nerve, but for now you will have to build them by hand.
+This let me know what code paths my fuzzer was reaching and which ones it wasn't.
+It only took a few hours to make it work on all Ragweed supported platforms, and since then it has grown into a better tool.
+It now supports breakpoint configuration files, ruby scripts per breakpoint and more.

+## Supported Platforms

+    Nerve is supported and has been tested on the following platforms:

+    Windows 7
+    Windows XP
+    Linux Ubuntu 10.4
+    Linux Ubuntu 9.10
+    Mac OS X 10.6
+    Mac OS X 10.5

+    At this time only Ruby 1.8.x has been tested.
+We are actively investigating both 64 bit support for each platform and support for Ruby 1.9.x.
+Unfortunately both of these things require changes to Ragweed.

 ## Features

-    - Cross platform.
-It works on Win32 (XP SP2/SP3, Win7), Linux (Ubuntu) and OSX
+    - Cross platform (see above)
-    - Easy breakpoint configuration via simple csv text files
+    - Easy breakpoint configuration files you can write by hand or generate using our tools
+    - Run Ruby scripts with full access to the debugger when breakpoints are hit
+    - Extend Nerve with your own event handling methods in handlers.rb
+    - Extend Nerves output with your own methods in common/output.rb

 ## Todo

-	Nerve is a simple tool, but we plan to grow it ...
+	Nerve is a simple tool, but we plan to grow it with optional add ons:

     - Helper methods and better named instance variables for making breakpoint scripts easier to write
     - Better output such as graphviz, statistics, function arguments etc...
     - An HTML5 canvas output mode
-	- A basic RubyWX GUI (this will be optional)
+	- A basic RubyWX GUI
-	- Redis database support (this will be optional)
+	- Redis database support
     - Nerve is helping us find the areas of Ragweed that need the most improvement

 ## Requirements